Michael Linnington: Defense POW/MIA Accounting Agency (DPAA)

 In 2014, two organizations, the Defense Prisoner of War/Missing Personnel Office and the Joint POW/MIA Accounting Command were merged into the Defense POW/MIA Accounting Agency (DPAA).
 Its mission was to account for missing personnel to their families and provide accurate and timely details of their story.
 Lt.
 Gen. (Ret.)
 Michael S. Linnington was its first permanent director.
 When Linnington took over, his priorities were to continue the mission during reorganization without disrupting field operations, finish reorganization of conflict accounting, streamline and modernize operations and communications, improve communications to stakeholders, and expand partnerships.

 During his time as director, the agency nearly doubled identification of missing service members.

 Wounded Warrior Project (WWP)

 On July 18, 2016, Lt.
 Gen. (Ret.)
-Michael S. Linnington was appointed Chief Executive Officer of Wounded Warrior Project, a nonprofit veteran service organization that provides programs for veterans injured in service on or after 9/11.
+Michael S. Linnington was appointed Chief Executive Officer of Wounded Warrior Project, a nonprofit veterans service organization providing programs for veterans injured in service on or after 9/11.
 He told a reporter he felt compelled to lead WWP after he observed the organization began suffering due to a media scandal in 2016.
 The allegations of the scandal were later disproved by several audits and investigations held by third parties, including the Better Business Bureau's Wise Giving Alliance.
 Media coverage resulted in a severe drop in donations and revenue.
-As a result, Linnington's first actions were focused on reducing costs while maximizing impact from veteran programs, including a pay cut from the previous WWP CEO salary.
+As a result, Linnington's first actions were focused on reducing costs while maximizing impact from veterans programs, including a pay cut from the previous WWP CEO salary.

-On March 9, 2017, Linnington testified to Congress about veteran healthcare needs highlighting four major areas:
+On March 9, 2017, Linnington testified to Congress about veterans healthcare needs highlighting four major areas: